 1. Fuel Injector Cleaning

 This mostly unnecessary service is very popular and people fall for it all the time unless they know their vehicle is fine without it.
 Oil change shops plaster their waiting room walls with posters showing spray patterns of dirty and clean fuel injectors to lure you in.
 But, according to Kelley Blue Book, fuel injector cleaning is rarely — if ever — necessary.
+However, there are some fuel additives you can consider using to boost your engine’s performance and help the environment, in some cases such as when your vehicle has a diesel engine.

 2. Replacing Your Air Filter